FOR IMMEDIATE RELEASE

 MTI is particularly dedicated to educational theatre, and has created special collections to meet the needs of various types of performers and audiences.
 MTI’s Broadway Junior™ shows are 30- and 60-minute musicals for performance by elementary and middle school-aged performers, while MTI’s School Editions are musicals annotated for performance by high school students.

-Each fall Arborbrook offers a drama elective for Grades 4-8 where students have the opportunity to expand their acting, singing, and movement skills as they discover what it takes to put on a musical.
+Each fall Arborbrook offers drama as an enrichment opportunity in Grades 2-8 where students have the opportunity to expand their acting, singing, and movement skills as they discover what it takes to put on a musical.
 Students also explore theater vocabulary, storytelling through music and dance, developing character, and most importantly: collaboration and focus.
-Our performances have included Schoolhouse Rock, American Jukebox, a Musical Review, , Selected Songs and Scenes from Seussical the Musical.
+Our performances have included Schoolhouse Rock, American Jukebox: a Musical Review, Selected Songs, Jungle Book, Phantom Tollbooth, The Bird and the Bug, and Scenes from Seussical the Musical.

 Past High School Electives have also included Musical Theatre, Drama and Acting.

 “Many great men have put their beautiful thoughts, not into books, or pictures, or architecture, but into musical score” Charlotte Mason

 At Arborbrook, we take every opportunity to expose children to the masters of music.
 In addition, we listen to great musical compositions from multiple genres, and learn about the lives and work of master musicians and composers.

 Our students begin music in Kindergarten and continue to build on those skills as they progress in lower school grades.
 By 6th grade, students build on to their musical skills by learning to play the ukelele.
 The reading of music and learning to play an instrument is vital part of developing our brains.